-At 31 March 2018, the Council had a sundry debtors balance of £5.67m, and has made provisions for bad debt totalling £1.198m.
+At 31 March 2019, the Council had a sundry debtors balance of £7.64m, and applied an expected credit loss allowance totalling £1.22m.

-The provision for bad and doubtful Council Tax debts is 24.8% of total arrears and has been calculated using prescribed formula.
+The provision for bad and doubtful Council Tax debts is 24.6% of total arrears and has been calculated using prescribed formula.
 It is considered to be an adequate provision, and the Council includes its share of this sum in its balance sheet.
 The provision for bad and doubtful debts for national non-domestic rates has been calculated by a detailed analysis of the status of the debtor, including whether or not it is still trading.
-A provision equal to 54.7% of total arrears has been made, and the Council includes its share in its balance sheet.
+A provision equal to 50.2% of total arrears has been made, and the Council includes its share in its balance sheet.